Beating the spectroscopic Rayleigh limit via post-processed heterodyne detection: Results

 For low $\mathcal{S}$, we observe the effect of noise that increased the estimator bias for the smallest separations \cite{Datta2020}.
 Additionally, for larger separations and $\mathcal{S}$, we observe that our estimator does not reach the CRB.
-We attribute this to fluctuations of the estimated $\mathcal{S}$, Eq.~\eqref{eq:snr}, that also influence the normalized variance, Eq.~\eqref{eq:norm}, used in the estimator.
+We attribute this to fluctuations of the estimated $\mathcal{S}$, \eqref{eq:snr}, that also influence the normalized variance, \eqref{eq:norm}, used in the estimator.
 This is limited by the statistics from the shot-noise measurement, which could be improved.
 Currently, the number of shot-noise and signal measurements is equal, but one can increase the number of shot-noise measurements per experiment realization to estimate $\mathcal{S}$ more precisely.
-We can draw similar conclusions from the results obtained for phase-averaged coherent states depicted in Fig. \ref{fig:fisher-coherent}.
-In this case, the precision for $\varepsilon \ll 1$ follows CRB, and for larger separations, we observe a larger decrease in precision.
-This is most likely a result of not sufficient sampling of the phase space and use of the simple estimator that does not grasp the correlations between the two quadratures that become important for larger separations, as captured by the FI which is slightly larger when compared to FI for thermal states.
+We can draw similar conclusions from the results obtained for phase-averaged coherent states depicted in Fig. \ref{fig:fisher-eps}(b).
+In this case the precision for $\varepsilon \ll 1$ follows CRB, and for larger separations we observe a larger decrease in precision.
+This is most likely a result of the non-optimal estimator that doesn't grasp the correlations between the two quadratures that become important for larger separations, as captured by the FI that is slightly larger when compared to FI for thermal states.